 From now on, you can use Excel formulas and various methods that help us move forward.
 To make a useful dashboard, you rather need creativity than the knowledge of all the formulas.
 You’ll use these functions and tools to build the Dashboard in Excel: IF, SUMIF, COUNTIF, ROW, NAME MANAGER.

 Sometimes nothing works well in Excel; you are facing missing data points on the charts and unknown formula errors.
 A little bit scary situation!
 How to figure out what went wrong?
 Do not panic!
-Excel provides useful auditing tools that can help you find and fix Workbook or Worksheet issues.
+Excel grants useful auditing tools that can help you find and fix Workbook or Worksheet issues.

 Use Microsoft Excel Inquiry to get a visual model of which cells in your Worksheet contribute to a formula error.
 This step should cut down the time spent on the usual validation procedures.